Alternative Dispute Resolution

 Alternative dispute resolution may include mediation, arbitration, or collaborative law.
 Each of these approaches has its strengths and weaknesses.
 However, in most situations, each approach is less expensive and less hostile than litigation.

 Many couples would prefer to avoid the hostility, loss of privacy, and expenses associated with going to trial during a divorce.
-If you are considering alternative dispute resolution, the Board-certified Dallas divorce attorneys at the McClure Law Group can help guide you in the appropriate direction.
-We also have a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+If you are considering alternative dispute resolution, the Dallas attorneys at the McClure Law Group can help guide you in the appropriate direction.
 Call us at 214.692.8200 or contact us via our online form if you need a collaborative law attorney or assistance with another family law matter.